The Engineers

 November 2006

 More detailed information about the layouts set up at specific shows has been posted on the Show Page .
 As you can see from the diagrams, our layout has grown significantly over this time period as new modules have been built.
-We anticipate that more new members will join our group and build new modules.
-Also, we anticipate that Free-Mo modelers from out-of-state will participate with us at future shows.
+Since 2007 Utah Free-mo members have setup their modules in conjunction with other groups.
+Size constraints and other issues have kept the group from setting up frequently at local shows.
+However, the group has set up at the Evanston Roundhouse Festival in 2011, Worlds Greatest Hobby Show in Sandy, UT in 2012

 Our Modules